 What a way to start our day!
 Finding the Monsoon Blooms Samadhi Bralette named in House of Citrine's favourite products of January.
-Sitting between hand-knitted alpaca yarn slippers from Peru, and wild pine pollen hand-harvested from the foothills of the Himalayas, we feel very honoured indeed.
+Sitting between hand-knitted alpaca yarn slippers from Peru, and wild pine pollen hand-harvested from the foothills of the Himalayas, we feel very honoured indeed to be a part of this ethical fashion and lifestyle round up. .

 See the full list HERE